 This indicates the dispenser lever or switch is stuck.
 To try to release the lever:

-- Rub left to right, back and forth, across the dispenser switch a few time quickly.
+Rub left to right, back and forth, and across the dispenser switch a few time quickly.

 Clean around the dispenser lever to remove anything that may cause the dispenser to stick.
 Use warm water and a mild detergent.
 Do not use water to wipe over the control panel.